NathanYKo/RAG-Document-System/README.md

-# Enterprise Document Intelligence System with RAG
+# RAG Query System

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Turn your documents into a searchable, intelligent knowledge base.**

-This project provides a powerful, enterprise-grade system for asking questions about your private documents in natural language and receiving accurate, context-aware answers.
+This project provides a powerful system for asking questions about your private documents in natural language and receiving accurate, context-aware answers.
 It uses a Retrieval-Augmented Generation (RAG) pipeline to combine the power of Large Language Models with your own data.

 ---